Cultural depictions of tuberculosis: Music

-A tuberculosis theme appears in Carl Michael Bellman's 1790 Fredman's Epistles, where the character Movitz catches the disease: Epistle no. 30, "Till fader Movitz, under dess sjukdom, lungsoten.
+A tuberculosis theme appears in Carl Michael Bellman's 1790 Fredman's Epistles, where the character Movitz catches the disease: Epistle no. 30, dedicated "Till fader Movitz, under dess sjukdom, lungsoten.
 Elegi" ("To father Movitz, during his illness, consumption.
 An elegy"), has the lines Movitz, din Lungsot, den drar dig i grafven ("Movitz, your consumption is taking you to the grave").
 It appears, too, in American blues music.
 Jimmie Rodgers (1897–1933), country music singer, sang about the woes of his tuberculosis in the song "T.B.
 Blues" (co-written with Raymond E. Hall) which he recorded in 1931 at San Antonio, Texas.
 He also recorded Whippin' That Old T.B. in 1932, but ultimately died of the disease days after a New York City recording session.
 The tuberculosis theme is reworked in Van Morrison's song "T.B.
 Sheets", in which the narrator nurses a girl who is dying of tuberculosis.